Alan Reid (musician): 2010–2020: departure from Battlefield Band and duo with Rob van Sante

 In January 2015, the duo embarked on a US tour which ended on 1 February 2015.
 A North-America tour followed from 13 till 29 March 2015, visiting mainly Canada.

 On 15 January 2016, the duo embarked on a 16-date US tour due to end on 7 February 2016.

+In 2017, the duo released a fifth and final album entitled The Dear Green Place on the Red Sands Records label.

+2020–present: solo career

+Since the end of his duo with Rob van Sante coinciding with the COVID-19 pandemic, Alan Reid is enjoying a solo career, performing live abroad at different venues including folk festivals all over the world.

+Distinctive musical style and songwriting skills

+Reid is a prolific and fluid songwriter, his compositions full of imagery and stories of common folk and historical figures as well.
+As interesting and moving as the stories are, his musical compositions leave the listener with a strong, memorable and very singable melody.